 When a small portion of the rectum protrudes outside the anus, i.e. the muscular opening at the end of the digestive tract, it is known as rectal prolapse.
 Rectal prolapse is categorized in to 3 types:

 - Partial prolapse – The mucous membrane of the rectum protrudes and comes out of the anus.
-This happens when you strain at stool.

 - Internal prolapse – A segment of the wall of the rectum may slide into or over another part, and this is known as an internal prolapse.